 The New York Times has long been held up as a beacon of authority in the journalism world.
-Through the years, the paper has tried to establish itself as neutral despite often being at the centre of controversies for giving platforms to members of alt-right, as well as publishing an op-ed by Senator Tom Cotton calling for Trump to bring in the military to deal with Black Lives Matter protesters.
+Through the years, the paper has tried to establish itself as neutral despite often being at the center of controversies for giving platforms to members of alt-right, as well as publishing an op-ed by Senator Tom Cotton calling for Trump to bring in the military to deal with Black Lives Matter protesters.
 This spurred even more concern when Trump did indeed bring in the troops.
 But after trying to give voices to “both sides,” the editors have broken tradition and penned a special statement on Trump less than three weeks before the election.

 “Mr. Trump’s ruinous tenure already has gravely damaged the United States at home and around the world.
 He has abused the power of his office and denied the legitimacy of his political opponents, shattering the norms that have bound the nation together for generations.
 He has subsumed the public interest to the profitability of his business and political interests.
 He has shown a breathtaking disregard for the lives and liberties of Americans.
 He is a man unworthy of the office he holds,” the op-ed states.
 It also references its previous coverage of his divisive rhetoric, racism and xenophobia.
 “Nov.
 3 can be a turning point.
 This is an election about the country’s future, and what path its citizens wish to choose.”